7.4M

 It breaks down.
 Unlike most compostables, PHA doesn't need to be sent to a special facility to biodegrade.
 Whether it ends up in soil, the ocean, or landfill, the organisms already present there will break it down naturally, leaving nothing harmful behind.

-Ideally the compost bin, but that's not the whole story.
-Most compostable materials only break down properly in industrial composting facilities.
-PHA doesn't rely on that.
-It breaks down naturally in soil and the ocean, which means it's doing the right thing even when it doesn't end up in the right bin.
+Ideally the compost bin, but unlike most compostable materials that only break down in industrial composting facilities, PHA breaks down in any environment.
+This means it's doing the right thing even when it doesn't end up in the right bin.

 Is PHA commercially competitive?